johnreitano/agent-os/profiles/default/commands/customize-standards-for-tech-stack/customize-standards-for-tech-stack.md

 ### Step 2: Customize standards

 The content in the files `agent-os/standards/**/*.md` can be divided into three categories:
     1. Content that can usefully be updated or extended to be specific to the technologies in this project's tech stack (`agent-os/product/tech-stack.md`).
-Update or extend this content in such a way that when subsequently used in a prompt to generate code, the code will comply with the well-known best practices for the technologies of the tech stack
+Update or extend this content in such a way that when subsequently used in a prompt to generate code, the code will comply with the well-known best practices for the relevant technologies.
+For example, the generic statement to "Use consistent indentation (spaces or tabs) and configure your editor/linter to enforce it" in `standards/global/coding-style.md` should be changed to make more specific recommendations for the language(s) used in the project's tech stack.
-    2. Content that doesn't need to be customized because it is already applicable as is to the tech stack.
+    2. Content that doesn't need to be customized because it is already applicable, as is, to the tech stack.
 Leave this content unchanged.
-For example, this category likely inludes the content related to version control (`standards/global/version-control.md`).
+For example, this category would include the all of the content in the version control standards (`standards/global/version-control.md`) for most projects.
     3. Content that should be removed because it is not applicable to the tech stack.
 Remove this content.
+For example, the recommendation to "Use Transactions for Related Changes" in `standards/backend/queries.md` should be removed for an app that has a first-class design principle of using a read-only database.

 **Verification required:** Confirm customization edits were successfully applied to all relevant files before proceeding.